Why Invest Here?

 MULTI-MILLION DOLLAR PROJECTS Several multi-million dollar projects in the area are helping drive the local economy:

 K+S POTASH CANADA LEGACY MINE The mine is located 58 kilometers north of Moose Jaw, near the village of Bethune.
 Building of this $4.25B solution potash mine plans to be operational in 2017.
 K+S Potash Canada’s head office is located in Saskatoon.

 K+S, one of Saskatchewan’s Top Employers with hundreds of opportunities, including: industrial mechanics, instrumentation mechanics, electricians, pipefitters, welders, and power engineers.
 Production positions will be of interest to those with skills training plus previous industrial experience.
 It is expected that many of these new employees will live in Moose Jaw giving them the opportunity to live close-to-home while working in the resource sector, a big plus for mine workers who want to remain near family and friends.

 CP RAIL SPUR (TO K+S) CP is constructing a multi-million dollar 30-kilometer rail spur from Belle Plaine to the Legacy site.
 KPCL was awarded the major grading contract; this is one of the largest earth moving projects in Western Canada with completion expected by fall 2017.

 CITY OF MOOSE JAW INFRASTRUCTURE A $120M 20-year cast iron and infrastructure replacement program project construction started in 2016.
 Streets, roads, bridges, sanitary sewer systems and replacement of the pipeline to Buffalo Pound Water Treatment Plant ($29.3M) are other infrastructure pieces slated for upgrades.

-$27M CIVIC CENTRE PLAZA construction is well underway, adding 70,000 square feet of new commercial retail space to local inventory in 2017, including a new liquor store.
+$27M CIVIC CENTRE PLAZA is open for business with Phase II construction well underway, adding 70,000 square feet of new commercial retail space to local inventory in 2017, including a new liquor store.